Searching for New Physics in Rare $K$ and $B$ Decays without $|V_{cb}|$ and $|V_{ub}|$ Uncertainties: Introduction

 It should also be emphasized that as the dominant CKM factor in rare Kaon decays $V_{ts}^*V_{td}$ grows with $\vcb$ like $\vcb^2$, the branching ratio for $\klpn$ grows with $\vcb$ like $\vcb^4$ to be compared with $\vcb^2$ in the case of $B_s\to\mu^+\mu^-$, where $V_{td}$ is replaced by $V_{tb}\approx 1$.
 For $\kpn$ this dependence is weaker due to the presence of significant charm contribution but still stronger than for $B_s\to\mu^+\mu^-$.
 Also the short distance contribution to the $\ksm$ branching ratio grows like $\vcb^4$ and the $\vcb$ dependence in the parameter $\varepsilon_K$, similar to $\kpn$, although weaker than $\vcb^4$ due to the presence of charm contribution, is also stronger than in $B_s\to\mu^+\mu^-$.

-These strong parametric dependences on $\vcb$ in $\ksm$ and $\varepsilon_K$, {combined with the uncertainty in $\vcb$, are also unfortunate} because of the recent progress promoting both to precision observables.
-Indeed \begin{itemize} \item it has been demonstrated in \cite{Dery:2021mct} that the short distance contribution to the $\ksm$ branching ratio can be extracted from data offering us still another precision observable subject only {to} the parametric uncertainties stressed above. \item the significant QCD uncertainty from pure charm contribution to $\varepsilon_K$ has been practically removed in \cite{Brod:2019rzc} through a clever but simple trick by using CKM unitarity differently than done until now in the literature. \end{itemize}
+These strong parametric dependences on $\vcb$ in $\ksm$ and $\varepsilon_K$, combined with the uncertainty in $\vcb$, are also unfortunate because of the recent progress promoting both to precision observables.
+Indeed \begin{itemize} \item it has been demonstrated in \cite{Dery:2021mct} that the short distance contribution to the $\ksm$ branching ratio can be extracted from data offering us still another precision observable subject only {to} the parametric uncertainties stressed above. \item the significant QCD uncertainty from pure charm contribution to $\varepsilon_K$ has been practically removed in \cite{Brod:2019rzc} through a clever but simple trick by using CKM unitarity differently than done until now in the literature.
+Moreover, the two-loop electroweak effects on the top contribution have been found to decrease $\varepsilon_K$ by less than $1\%$ \cite{Brod:2021qvc}.
+These reductions of theoretical uncertainties in $\varepsilon_K$ will play a significant role in our analysis. {Therefore this new improvement in \cite{Brod:2019rzc} should be incorporated in any global analysis like the ones used in the PDG.} \end{itemize}

 {So far} we discussed only the $\vcb$ dependence but the $\vub$ parameter is also relevant.
 In view of the tensions between exclusive and inclusive determinations of $\vub$ that are also sizable \cite{Ricciardi:2021shl}, we will, following \cite{Blanke:2018cya}, use as four basic CKM parameters \be \boxed{\lambda=\vus,\qquad \vcb, \qquad \beta, \qquad \gamma} \ee with $\beta$ and $\gamma$ being two angles in the UT, shown in Fig.~\ref{UUTa}. {Their} determination from mixing induced CP-asymmetries in tree-level $B$ decays {and using other tree-level strategies} is presently theoretically cleaner than the determination of $\vub$.
 As demonstrated in \cite{Buras:2002yj} the determination of the apex of the UT, given as seen in Fig.~\ref{UUTa} by $(\bar\rho,\bar\eta)$, by means of the measurements of $\beta$ and $\gamma$ in tree-level $B$ decays is very efficient.
 A recent review of such determinations of $\beta$ and $\gamma$ can be found in Chapter 8 of \cite{Buras:2020xsm}. {See also \cite{Descotes-Genon:2017thz,Cerri:2018ypt}.}